Authentic and Flavorful Slow Cooker Birria Tacos (Shredded Beef)

 Making the Shell Crispy

-Tacos de birria have a signature crispy shell.
-To achieve this, in a nonstick pan, oil the pan, lay down the tortilla, top it with shredded cheese, flip it, let it get nice and golden brown and crunchy.
-Top the upward facing side with shredded beef, cilantro, onion, and lime juice then fold it in half.
+The signature of tacos de birria is that perfectly crispy shell.
+To get this just right, I start by heating a nonstick pan and adding a little oil.
+Once it’s hot, I lay down the tortilla, top it with shredded cheese, and flip it over to let it get golden brown and crunchy.
+Then, I add the shredded beef, cilantro, onion, and a squeeze of lime juice to the upward-facing side, before folding it in half for that perfect taco.

-Some people like to dip the tortilla shell in the sauce and fry both sides until it’s nice and crispy then load it with shredded beef, cheese, and toppings.
-This is another way to do it but I had trouble with the corn tortillas sticking to the pan.
+Some people prefer dipping the tortilla in the sauce first and frying both sides until crispy, then loading it up with beef, cheese, and toppings.
+While this method is delicious, I’ve had some trouble with the corn tortillas sticking to the pan, so I stick with frying the tortillas without dipping for the best results!

 Meats to Use in Tacos

-Typically, birria tacos are made with lamb or goat meat in Mexico.
-However, since becoming famous in the United States, they are typically made with beef brisket, beef chuck roast, or a beef sirloin roast.
+Traditionally, birria tacos in Mexico are made with lamb or goat meat.
+However, since becoming popular in the United States, they are more commonly made with beef brisket, beef chuck roast, or beef sirloin roast.

 Q: What cut of meat is used for Slow Cooker Birria Tacos?